Homepage > Education and Learning > Schools > Find a School > School Search

 When a pupil has been identified as having a Special Educational Need, their provision will be differentiated by the class teacher to enable them to access the curriculum at their level to enable them to make progress.

 An Individual Learning Plan (ILP), with targets being set according to individual needs will be put in place to support any of our pupils with an additional need.
-These will be monitored regularly by the class teacher/Phase Lead.
+These will be monitored regularly by the class teacher/Assistant Headteacher.
 Our Inclusion Lead will also monitor the provision in place.
 The review of ILPs takes place at least 3 times a year.
 The setting of new targets will be discussed with parents/carers and pupils.

 At Gorsemoor Primary School, we focus very much on the need of the individual pupil.
 Resources, will be allocated in terms of what if felt will best support a pupil’s learning.